hariprasad0511/pydemo/README.md

-This is a demo repo
+This is a demo application that has some python APIs